Assured Shorthold Tenancy Agreements for the whole property

 Full guidance on when the tenancy cannot be an assured shorthold tenancy, as well as the alternative tenancy that will be required instead.

 Purchase your NRLA Whole Property Assured Shorthold Tenancy Agreement today for just £9.50

 Gain total peace of mind that your tenancy agreement complies with all relevant legislation.
 Not only that, but if there any updates to our tenancy agreement following your purchase, you'll have 90 days to access the updated version via your guest membership.

 Do I need a PDF reader to use these documents?

 The NRLA PDFs are viewable in your web browser.
-However, if you want to save the information you insert in the document you will need to open it in a PDF reader before filling out the forms.
+However, if you want to save the information you insert in the document or sign it electronically, then you will need to open it in a PDF reader before filling out the forms.

-If you do not have a PDF reader or you want to find out how stop opening PDFs in your web browser then see our guide on using Adobe Reader.
+If you need to install a PDF reader to access features like electronic signatures, or you want to find out how stop opening PDFs in your web browser then see our guide on using Adobe Reader.